smokeballdev/api-docs/docs/documentation/1-Changelog.md

 * Added functionality to create users with no password, and email is sent out with a temporary password.

 ##### Matters
-* Deprecated the following fields, this includes the fields in the Webhooks payload:
+* Deprecated the following fields in the response payloads, this includes the fields in the Webhooks payload:
   * `MatterTypeId`, instead use `MatterType`.
   * `ClientIds`, instead use `Clients`.
   * `OtherSideIds`, instead use `OtherSides`.